The Baptism of Desire

 The baptism of blood

 Martyrdom likewise supplies for water.
-Whoever dies for Christ, or for a virtue that bears on him, is baptized in his own blood.
-He receives the grace by union with the Passion of Christ, which he reproduces in giving his life.
-The Church has always venerated as saints the martyrs who died before being baptized.
+Christ himself called his Passion a baptism, and he foretold that his disciples would share it. “with the baptism wherewith I am baptized you shall be baptized.”
+Mark 10:39 Whoever dies for Christ, or for a virtue that bears on him, is thus baptized in his own blood: he receives the grace by union with the Passion of Christ, which he reproduces in giving his life.
+The Holy Innocents, those children of Bethlehem put to death because of him, are honoured as the first of these martyrs; and the Church has always venerated as saints those who died for Christ before receiving the water.

 The thief on the cross

 Scripture shows an example of this at Calvary.
 The thief crucified beside Jesus acknowledges his fault, confesses the innocence of Christ, and turns to him.
-Jesus answers him at once: “Today you will be with me in paradise.”
+Jesus answers him at once.
+“Amen I say to thee: This day thou shalt be with me in paradise.”
 Luke 23:43 This man did not receive baptism by water; his faith and his desire, at the threshold of death, opened paradise to him.

 Baptism remains necessary, and no one may neglect it while holding back to desire or blood.
 But God, who attached salvation to the sacrament, is not himself chained to his signs: he can give when he wills the grace they contain.
-This is why the Apostle can say that God “desires all men to be saved and to come to the knowledge of the truth.”
+This is why Scripture affirms that God “Who will have all men to be saved and to come to the knowledge of the truth.”
 1 Timothy 2:4 The baptism of desire and the baptism of blood are the way this will reaches those whom water has not attained.